smistad/FAST/README.md

 * **Deep learning** – FAST supports several inference engines, such as Google’s TensorFlow, NVIDIA's TensorRT and Intel's OpenVINO, making it possible to create real-time neural network pipelines.
 * **High-level data management** – Data objects in FAST represent data, such as an image, on all processors.
 FAST keeps data coherent across the different storage areas thereby removing the burden of explicit memory handling from the developer.
 * **High performance algorithms** – FAST has several high performance parallel OpenCL implementations of common algorithms, such as marching cubes surface extraction, Gaussian smoothing, threshold segmentation and seeded region growing.
 * **Fast concurrent visualization** – Rendering and computation are done in separate threads to ensure smooth responsive visualizations.
-Several types of visualizations are supported both 3D (volume, mesh, point, line and image slice rendering) and 2D (2D image, image slice and segmentation/label rendering).
+Several types of visualizations are supported both 3D (mesh, point, line and image slice rendering) and 2D (2D image, image slice and segmentation/label rendering).
 * **Interoperability** – FAST can be integrated with pipelines from the Insight Toolkit (ITK) and the Visualization Toolkit (VTK) to send image data between the frameworks.
 FAST can also be easily integrated into existing Qt applications.

 ### Download